Peter Brant: Art collection and the Brant Foundation

 Brant is one of the world's Top 200 art collectors.
 He bought his first pieces of art after turning an $8,000 investment into several hundred thousand dollars as a young man.
 His first purchases according to The New York Times, included "a couple of Warhols and, later, a major Franz Kline.”
-In 1976, Brant commissioned Andy Warhol to paint his cocker spaniel, Ginger.
+In 1970, his painting Campbell's Soup Can With Peeling Label (1962) by Andy Warhol sold for $60,000 at an auction, making Warhol the most expensive American artist alive at the time.
+In 1976, Brant commissioned Warhol to paint his cocker spaniel, Ginger.
 Warhol made two paintings of Ginger, as well as drawings.
 Brant is one of the largest collector's of Warhol's art.

 Brant is a member of the Advisory Council of the Andy Warhol Museum in Pittsburgh.
 The Museum of Contemporary Art in Los Angeles named Brant to its board of trustees in December 2009.

 Brant's collection is on display to the public at the two locations of the Brant Foundation Art Study Center, in Greenwich, Connecticut and the East Village neighborhood of Manhattan.
 His collection includes numerous works by Warhol, Jean-Michel Basquiat, Jeff Koons, Dan Flavin, Glenn Ligon, and Cady Noland.
 Brant is one of Basquiat's major collectors.
 In 2020, he sold his Basquiat painting Boy and Dog in a Johnnypump (1982) to Ken Griffin for more than $100 million.

 Kentucky Derby and polo

 Brant was a member of the partnership who owned Classic winner Swale, who won both the 1984 Kentucky Derby and Belmont Stakes and was American Champion Three-Year-Old Colt that year.
-In addition, Brant was responsible for bringing legendary stallion Mr. Prospector to Claiborne Farm in Paris, Kentucky.
+In addition, Brant was responsible for bringing stallion Mr. Prospector to Claiborne Farm in Paris, Kentucky.
 Mr. Prospector, who began his stud career in Florida in 1975, went on to be one of the most influential sires in the American Stud-Book since the first of his progeny began racing in 1978.
 Brant was the breeder of 1995 Kentucky Derby winner Thunder Gulch.
 Thunder Gulch is the son of Gulch out of the mare Line of Thunder, who were both owned and bred by Brant.

-In addition, Brant is an accomplished polo player and at one time was the highest-rated amateur player in the U.S. Brant is the co-founder of the Greenwich Polo Club, the Saratoga Polo Association, and the Bridgehampton Polo Club.
+Brant is also a polo player and at one time was the highest-rated amateur player in the U.S. Brant is the co-founder of the Greenwich Polo Club, the Saratoga Polo Association, and the Bridgehampton Polo Club.

 Personal life

-Marriage
+Marriages

-His first marriage was to Sandra "Sandy" Simms (born 1955).
-They met while attending the University of Colorado.
-They divorced in 1995.
+Brant's first marriage was to Sandra "Sandy" Simms, who he met while attending the University of Colorado.
+They married in 1969 and their divorce was finalized in 1995.
 She later married writer Ingrid Sischy.

 On July 14, 1995, Brant married model Stephanie Seymour outside of Paris, with gallery owner Tony Shafrazi serving as best man at the ceremony.
 In 2009, the couple filed for divorce, but subsequently reconciled in 2010.